 When a cardholder looks at their bank statement, they should immediately recognize the purchase they made.
 Avoid using parent company names and shorthand that only makes sense to you.

-In case the customer argues with your rate polices or anything else for which they may have been charged, your best defence is to show that the customer accepted the terms and conditions of the rate on the website, and received a confirmation email with clearly stated terms and conditions.
+In case the customer argues with your rate polices or anything else for which they may have been charged, your best defense is to show that the customer accepted the terms and conditions of the rate on the website and received a confirmation email with clearly stated terms and conditions.

-Example: a guest doesn’t want to pay for the no-show/cancellation fee, claiming to the issuing bank that the policies weren’t disclosed.
-Make sure all the channels you sell rooms from have clearly stated cancellation and refund policies and that the customer always receives a confirmation email summarizing their order.
+Example: A guest doesn’t want to pay for the no-show/cancellation fee, claiming to the issuing bank that the policies weren’t disclosed.
+Make sure all the channels you sell rooms from have clearly stated cancellation and refund policies and that the customer always receives a confirmation email summarizing these terms.

 Communicate with the customer